ecunha1996/model_analysis/README.md

 The results of this study are available in the `results` directory.
 The results are organized as follows:

--'figures': Figures generated in the study.
+- 'figures': Figures generated in the study.
--'npq_x': NPQ values of the models under different light intensities.
+- 'npq_x': NPQ values of the models under different light intensities.
 - 'ppp': Phenotype phase planes of the model as PNG figures.
 - 'fseof': Folders containing the results of FSEOF analysis.